unic0rn9k/slas/README.md

 ### Installation
 By default slas will assume you have blis installed on your system.
+You can pretty easily statically link and compile blis, by disabeling default-features and enabelig the `blis-static` feature.
 If you want tos choose your own blas provider please set `dependencies.slas.default-features = false` in your `Cargo.toml`, and refer to [blas-src](https://lib.rs/crates/blas-src) for further instructions.
 Remember to add `extern crate blas_src;` if you use blas-src as a blas provider.